tazama-lf/docs/Product/configuration-management.md

 ### The messages object

 The `messages` object is an array that contains information about the transactions that the system is expected to evaluate.
-Each element in the `messages` object contains the following attributes [Ref 4](#ref-4):
+Each element in the `messages` object contains the following attributes[^4]:

 *   `id` is the unique identifier for the Transaction Aggregation and Decisioning Processor (TADProc) that will be used to ultimately conclude the evaluation of a specific transaction.
-It is possible for a transaction to be routed to a unique TADProc that contains specialized functionality related to summarizing the transaction’s results [Ref 3](#ref-3).
+It is possible for a transaction to be routed to a unique TADProc that contains specialized functionality related to summarizing the transaction’s results[^3]

 *   `cfg` is the unique version of the deployed TADProc that will be used to conclude the evaluation of the transaction.